rashil9955/PnC-calculator/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests to contribute to this project.
+Feel free to fork this repository and submit pull requests to put contributions to this project.
 You can also open issues for bugs or feature suggestions.

 ## License